maplibre/maplibre-tile-spec/README.md

 When ICE encoding is used the vertices are sorted on a ``Hilbert curve`` and all vertices are delta and Varint encoded.
 A patched bitpacking method like FastPfor128 has shown even better results in the evaluation but would increase complexity by introducing an additional encoding.

+TODO: describe
+-> x, y and z are interleaved
+-> As the components of a vertex are concurrently accessed Array of structures (AoS) makes sense, since the successive reads of x, y, z components will be contiguous and usually contained within the same cache line -> question is if z should be also rendered or is only a property

 Depending on the type of geometry the geometry column can have the following streams:
 - Point: VertexBuffer